 Maker culture, fueled by increasing availability of cheap and easily hacked technology, digital fabrication devices, open source hardware and sensors, now allows artists, scientists and other creative minds to extend their visions beyond traditional forms, and to create works that audiences can respond to and interact with directly.
 Professional and amateur inventors, crafters, hackers, artists, scientists, engineers, designers, teachers and activists of all ages and backgrounds, are currently transforming their environments by choosing to modify, assemble, create, disassemble, recreate, duplicate and share objects and concepts through open and collaborative networks.
 Through maker spaces, social and cultural actors are inspired to engage with science and technology in collaborating and creating widely diversified artworks, platforms and peer-production communities.

 CPN’s publicly available, innovation-oriented, collaborative workspace has, in its short existence, hosted artists and scientists, and witnessed the start of many new partnerships.
 The goal of exhibition part is to present some of these collaborative projects and to mark Makers space as a common denominator for art and science, as a place that can catalyze innovation, foster new ideas, thinking and knowledge making.

-At the same time, a new initiative bringing together many existing and novel partners is going to be put on the continent’s stage: European ARTificial Intelligence Lab, a three-year long Creative Europe project with 13 partners, coordinated by the Ars Electronica and supported by major scientific institutions and AI-oriented industry.
+At the same time, a new initiative bringing together many existing and novel partners is going to be put on the continent’s stage: European ARTificial Intelligence Lab, as a three-year long project with 13 partners, coordinated by the Ars Electronica and supported by major scientific institutions and AI-oriented industry.